clondon/hugo-coder-portfolio/content-/posts/myjourneytohugo.md

 +++
 date = "2023-11-28"
-title = "My Journey to Hugo Go" math = "true"
+title = "My Journey to HugoGo Static site generator" math = "true"

 +++

-## Hugo Go is my go too,
+## Hugo Go: My Ultimate Go-To.

 For most small websites there is nothing better than Hugo Go.
 It is fast, easy to use, and can save you a lot of money.